foundriesio/docs/source/getting-started/create-compose-app/index.rst

   3        master              raspberrypi3-64
   4        master  shellhttpd  raspberrypi3-64

-details about target can be printed by passing its version number to the ``show`` subcommand::
+details about Target can be printed by passing its version number to the ``show`` subcommand::

   fioctl targets show 4